Search

 Art at SLC Airport

 Gordon Huether’s 362-foot-long installation, “The Canyon,” covers both walls of the main terminal in fabric and aluminum tubing designed to evoke the Salt Lake City landscape and real canyon walls.
-“The Falls,” another Huether piece, is a 65-foot-tall waterfalls-inspired installation in terminal escalator well.
+“The Falls,” another Huether piece, is a 65-foot-tall waterfalls-inspired installation in a terminal escalator well.

 And Huether’s “River Tunnel,” which runs the length of the Central Tunnel, simulates a river with blue light and wavy overhead panels.
 Like the tunnel soundtrack?
 You can download the playlist of more than 100 songs from Spotify or YouTube.